 It’s ok.
 You’re not alone: There’s a paradox in peer review and you’re probably caught up in it.

-Those involved in peer review will know it’s a great way to stay abreast of the latest research trends in your field, improve your own writing skills and learn how to better present your own research to journal editors.
-Peer review also helps you to forge those critically important relationships with editors at the elite journals in your field, which helps when you submit your own work for publication.
+The benefits of peer review include staying abreast of the latest research trends in your field, improving your own writing skills and learning how to better present your own research to journal editors.
+Peer review also helps you to forge those critically important relationships with editors at the elite journals in your field, which can work in your favor when you submit your own work for publication.

 3. Attend conferences: Go to conferences related to your field and seek out editors in the panel or audience to volunteer in person.
 Better yet, accept discussant roles for conference papers.

 4. Complete Peer Review training: Attend in-person workshops to learn from and network with experienced reviewers and editors.
-You can also complete the Publons Academy - the free, on-demand peer review training course to master peer review.
-Upon graduation you’ll have written a post-publication review that’s endorsed by your supervisor, and be able to show editors at elite journals that you’re a qualified reviewer.
+You can also join the Publons Academy - our free, on-demand, practical peer review training course to master peer review.
+You’ll use our review template and example reviews to write real peer reviews, and you’ll have one-to-one support from a mentor of your choice.
+You’ll be a certified peer reviewer once you finish the course, and we’ll help you get break into the world of review by putting you in front of editors in your field.

 5. Get recommendations: Similar to the above, talk with senior colleagues in your institution and ask if they can recommend you to editors in your field.